 How did respondents choose their new bank?

 Our respondents were nearly split down the middle between self-assessment and following a recommendation.
-43% focused on what the bank had to offer in terms of services — they evaluated their business’ needs and how the bank would fulfill them.
+43% focused on what the bank had to offer in terms of services — they evaluated their business’ needs and how the bank would fulfil them.
 45.1% chose their bank based on what others had to say, whether it be colleagues, family, or friends (24.3%), or online reviews (20.8%).
 Only 10.8% chose the bank based on location.

 Part 2: Corporate Customer Experience Opening a Business Bank Account